Speech Therapy Calculators

 - Vocal quality assessment through VHI

-- Classification of dysphagia severity in neurological patients
+- Dysphagia severity classification in neurological patients

 - Screening for language delay in child development